PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-07 17:14:58
+Last updated: 2024-04-07 17:16:10
-Random Quote: Your heart's talking to you, Barney.
-Do you have the guts to listen to it? - Lily Aldrin
+Random Quote: Come on, baby, do the magic hand thing! - Greef Karga